QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Experiments

 \subsubsection{COCO Val2017 Zero-Shot.}

 COCO~\cite{COCO} contains 80 categories with scale-wise evaluation across small (AP$_s$), medium (AP$_m$), and large (AP$_l$), making it suitable for assessing scale robustness.
 As shown in \cref{tab:coco-zeroshot}, PTQ again completely fails with AP 0.0, and QAT leaves a large gap from FP32.
-CR-QAT consistently outperforms QAT, with improvements of +4.1 and +6.8 AP on YOLO-World-M and YOLO-World-L, and the gain further increases to +7.6 AP (40.9\%) on YOLO-World-X, again confirming larger gains at greater model scales.
+QATMA consistently outperforms QAT, with improvements of +4.1 and +6.8 AP on YOLO-World-M and YOLO-World-L, and the gain further increases to +7.6 AP (40.9\%) on YOLO-World-X, again confirming larger gains at greater model scales.
 These improvements also hold across all object scales, as illustrated by YOLO-World-M where AP$_s$, AP$_m$, and AP$_l$ improve by +3.2, +4.6, and +5.5, respectively.
-The +7.4 gain in AP$_{75}$ on YOLO-World-L further demonstrates effective recovery of localization precision, confirming that CR-QAT restores not only classification alignment but also fine-grained localization capability.
+The +7.4 gain in AP$_{75}$ on YOLO-World-L further demonstrates effective recovery of localization precision, confirming that QATMA restores not only classification alignment but also fine-grained localization capability.
+QATMA similarly outperforms EMA+QC and QFD on COCO, as detailed in the supplementary material.